Safety Of The Girl Child: Tips For Parents

 Statistics provided by the World Health Organization in their factsheet (2017) titled ‘Violence against women’ state that 1 in 3 women face sexual harassment.
 One of the many facts published by the Virtual Knowledge Centre to End Violence against Women and Girls, an initiative of UN Women, states that up to 50% of sexual assaults are committed against girls under the age of 16.

-Human trafficking, sexual violence and harassment have become a staple element of everyday news.
+Human trafficking, sexual violence and harassment have become a staple element of everyday news in India.
 Considering the fact that we live in a digital world and that children have access to phones right from a very young age, cybercrimes are also a very prominent threat.
-With so much violence being perpetrated against children, it’s important to teach the girl child that it’s better to be safe than sorry, especially when she is on her own.
+With so much violence being perpetrated against children and a lack of adequate safety measures in most schools and public places, it’s important to teach the girl child that it’s better to be safe than sorry, especially when she is on her own.

 For primary schoolers (ages 6–9)

 - Information about self: Children should know their full name, home address, and phone number.
 They should also know the names of three trusted adults and ways of contacting them if the need should ever arise.

 - Situational awareness: Situational awareness is extremely important and can be taught with the help of some very simple methods.
 For example, ask your child to notice three things around her or the shortest route to the exit in a closed space.
 You can use fun games to teach your child to be situationally aware, a skill which will prove very useful in the long term.

 - Safe and unsafe touch: Teach your child the difference between safe and unsafe touch, and reassure her that you will believe her words, no matter what.
 Do not explain it as good and bad touch as a bad touch can also feel good.
 Do not allow your child to be hugged and kissed by someone she does not want to be touched by just because she is in the ‘cute’ age.
 Children know when they are in an uncomfortable situation.